Western-SPRINT/SurfNIRS/README.md

 ![](logo.png)

-**Note: Prior to Sept 9 (virtual blitz), this web resource will be updated and the next version of SurfNIRS will be released.**
+**Notice: This page is currently a work-in-progress and will be finalized prior to Sept 12 (fNIRS 2024).
+I recommend that you wait a few days for v1.0.
+It will be a significant improvement over the current version.**

 # SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
 Welcome to SurfNIRS, an **all-in-one data surfer for NIRS data**.